rakrkracker/digit-recognizer/README.md

 7. True: 853, False: 5.
 False classification: 0.58%
 8. True: 798, False: 4.
 False classification: 0.49%
 9. True: 857, False: 13.
 False classification: 1.49%

+There worst classification rate by far was for the digit 9, which was identified as 4 0.91% of the times.